-The final DEP WP will also include last minute budget changes to take into account the results of the conciliation procedure with a decrease of 5 million EUR in commitment allocation for ECCC24 and the inclusion of additional budget unused from previous year, in line with the provision in the updated ECCC Financial Regulation.
-The amounts unused from previous years and the reduction in budget are presented in the SPD annexes but not yet reflected in the DEP WP.
-The final allocations will be updated when the DEP WP 2025-2027 will be adopted by the ECCC GB.
+Its budget reflects last minute budget changes taking into account the results of the conciliation procedure with a decrease of 5 million EUR in commitment allocation for ECCC32 and the inclusion of additional budget unused from previous year, in line with the provision in the updated ECCC Financial Regulation.
+The amounts unused from previous years and the reduction in budget are presented in the SPD annexes.